passbolt/passbolt_help/_posts/2018-04-10-hosting-install-vm-pro.md

 ## SSL setup process:

+**Important note:** It is recommended to run the SSL setup before running the installation wizard to avoid secrets to be transmitted unencrypted during the installation process.

 Passbolt Pro provides a set of ssl scripts to easily setup SSL.
 This scripts are located in:
 ```bash
 /home/passbolt/passbolt_ssl_setup/passbolt_pro_debian_ssl_installer.sh